The Perfect 7-Day Grand Circle Road Trip (USA National Parks)

 - Water: Stay hydrated, especially during warmer months.
 Water reservoirs with up to 3-litre capacity are useful for longer hikes.
 In general, bring at least 0.5 litres for every hour of hiking.

-- Map and navigation: Having a map adds an extra layer of security.
+- Map and navigation: Having offline trail maps adds an extra layer of security.
 Offline Google Maps also helps.

 - Snacks: Pack energy-boosting snacks to keep you fueled throughout the hike.
 These could be energy bars, nuts, or some sweets.